 Sustainability Credentials in Turkish Manufacturing

 Turkey’s garment manufacturing sector has made real progress on sustainability certifications, particularly OEKO-TEX STANDARD 100 and GOTS (Global Organic Textile Standard).
-According to Textile Exchange, Turkey ranks among the leading countries for certified organic cotton processing.

 UK manufacturing, by comparison, operates under domestic employment law, HMRC oversight, and in many cases Made in Britain certification.
 The audit burden on UK factories is higher by default.
 That transparency has commercial value for brands with sustainability claims to substantiate.

-“If a brand is making environmental claims about their product, they need their manufacturing chain to be independently verified — not self-declared.
+“If a brand is making environmental claims about their product, they need their manufacturing chain to be independently verified, not self-declared.
 In Turkey, you can find certified factories, but you have to specifically look for them and pay for them.” — Silk Routes Manufacturing Team

-When to Choose Turkey Over UK — and Vice Versa
+When to Choose Turkey Over UK, and Vice Versa

 Turkey makes commercial sense when: